Likelihood-Based Diverse Sampling for Trajectory Forecasting

-Since trajectories in FP have different lengths, we set $T=25$ in the DSF architecture to ensure that a bijective mapping between $\textbf{Z} \in \mathbb{R}^{T \times D}$ exists for all samples in FP.
-This also means that during training, we optimize DSF for up to $25$ steps.
-We also slightly increase the size of DSF neural network and set the maximum diversity loss to be $80$, which we find to work well empirically.
-As before, DLow uses the same architecture.
+Since trajectories in FP have different lengths, we set $T=25$ in the LDS architecture to ensure that a bijective mapping between $\textbf{Z} \in \mathbb{R}^{T \times D}$ exists for all samples in FP.
+This also means that during training, we optimize LDS for up to $25$ steps.
+We also slightly increase the size of LDS neural network and set the maximum diversity loss to be $80$, which we find to work well empirically.
+As before, DLow and DSF use the same architecture as LDS.
 The whole architecture is as follows: